seanbao/mnemonas/docs/security.en.md

 The Web UI stores the primary access and refresh session in `HttpOnly`, `SameSite=Lax` cookies.
 It no longer writes bearer access or refresh tokens to `localStorage`; REST API calls, uploads, refresh, and logout use same-origin cookies sent by the browser.
 Legacy tokens left by older versions are cleared during initialization, refresh, logout, and related auth paths.

-For `POST`, `PUT`, `PATCH`, and `DELETE` requests that carry browser `Origin` or `Referer` metadata, the server rejects requests whose source host does not match the current request host.
+For `POST`, `PUT`, `PATCH`, and `DELETE` requests that carry browser `Origin` or `Referer` metadata, the server rejects requests whose source scheme, host, or port does not match the current request.
 Script clients without browser origin metadata and explicit `Authorization` API clients continue to work.

 API clients can still use `Authorization: Bearer <access-token>` and JSON refresh tokens for scripts and automation.
 The server adds security headers, CSP, and `Permissions-Policy`, but public deployments still need careful origin hygiene.